 Step 5: Wash Garment

-Put the garment in the washer, making sure to use a good laundry detergent designed to remove stains.
-I personally love Punch Plus Liquid Laundry Detergent Fortified with Enzymes.
-It’s a great stain remover.
-The enzyme formula works much like a solvent, helping to break down the oil in the fabric.
+Put the garment in the washer, making sure to use a good laundry detergent designed to remove grease stains.
+The Champion Ultra Concentrated Degreaser is a great stain remover for this type of task.
+The formula works much like a solvent, helping to break down the oil in the fabric.

-You can add a degreaser to the load as well, to ensure the stain is thoroughly treated.
-I recommend adding degreasers to any load for those who work in fields where your work clothes are constantly subject to oil spills, such as those who work in food service or car repair.
+This degreaser will ensure the stain is thoroughly treated.
+It is recommended to add degreasers to any load for those who work in fields where work clothes are constantly subject to oil spills, such as those who work in food service or car repair.